pantheon-systems/documentation/source/content/guides/multisite/03-config.md

 If your site uses a custom domain instead of a platform domain, edit the `wp-config.php` to reflect the custom domain.

 The astute programmer will notice the `test` and `dev` cases are redundant.
-Feel free to remove the `test` and `dev` cases if you don't intend to add custom domains to those environments.
+Remove the `test` and `dev` cases if you don't intend to add custom domains to those environments.
 Generally, the key idea is that you're conditionally defining the `DOMAIN_CURRENT_SITE` constant based on the current Pantheon environment (Dev, Test, Live or Multidev).

 1. Save your changes and upload the `wp-config.php` file to Pantheon's Dev environment once edits are complete.